Rabbit meat nutrition facts, calories, and health benefits

-Rabbit meat is supposed to be refrigerated at 40°F (4-5°C) or below, if it is to be used within 2 days.
-If it is intended to be kept for a longer period of time, the optimal temperature is about 0°F (-18°C).
+Rabbit meat is supposed to be refrigerated at 40°F (4-5°C) or below if it is to be used within 2 days.
+If it is intended to be kept for a more extended period, the optimal temperature is about 0°F (-18°C).
 It can be kept in the right conditions for an indefinite period, although the quality of the meat decreases over time.
-It is best to use a whole frozen rabbit within a year and a frozen rabbit in pieces, within 9 months.
+It is best to use a whole frozen rabbit within a year and a frozen rabbit in pieces within 9 months.

-Leftovers are to be refrigerated within 2 hours after cooking and used within 3-4 days, otherwise frozen.
-Frozen, cooked rabbit meat is to be used within 4-6 months for best quality.
+Leftovers should be refrigerated within 2 hours after cooking and used within 3 to 4 days; otherwise, they should be frozen.
+Defrozen, cooked rabbit meat will be used for best quality within 4 to 6 months.
 Leftovers are to be reheated at 165°F (74°C).

-Some studies have suggested that the shelf life of rabbit carcasses, wrapped in oxygen-permeable film and stored in 3°C (37.4°F), is over 8 days.
-However after 5 days of storage most of the carcasses started showing some softening and the counts of bacteria were growing (20).
+Some studies have suggested that the shelf life of rabbit carcasses wrapped in oxygen-permeable film and stored at 3°C (37.4°F) is over 8 days.
+However, after 5 days of storage, most carcasses started showing some softening, and the counts of bacteria were growing (11).

 Rabbit meat - red or white

-Meats are often generally categorized into red or white, based on heme iron content and myoglobin concentration.
+Meats are generally categorized into red or white based on heme iron content and myoglobin concentration.
 The higher the myoglobin concentration, the darker the meat.

-Epidemiologic evidence suggests an association between red, and processed meat consumptions, and increased incidence of cardiovascular diseases, type 2 diabetes, and some types of cancers, especially colorectal cancer (24).
-As aforementioned, white meat, by contrast, has a negative association with the risk of gastric cancer.
+Epidemiologic evidence suggests an association between red and processed meat consumption and an increased incidence of cardiovascular diseases, type 2 diabetes, and some cancers, especially colorectal cancer (27).
+As aforementioned, by contrast, white meat negatively correlates with the risk of gastric cancer.

-Rabbit meat, as all poultry, is considered to be white meat.
+Rabbit meat, like all poultry, is considered to be white meat.